dohaalnabahin/Prediction-of-Product-Sales/README.md

 **Key Takeaway:** Unlike the coefficients plot, the Random Forest confirms that **Max_Price alone accounts for ~44% of predictive power** — making it the single most actionable lever for retailers.

 ---

-## 🏆 Recommended Model — Tuned Random Forest

-The **Tuned Random Forest** achieved the best balance between accuracy and reliability:

-- **R² = 0.59** — explains 59% of the variation in product sales
-- **MAE = $741** — predictions are off by ~$741 on average
-- **Well-balanced** — training (0.72) vs test (0.59) shows no severe overfitting

-The Default Random Forest had a training R² of 0.93 but only 0.55 on test — a clear sign of overfitting that GridSearchCV corrected.

----